geoscixyz/em/content/physical_properties/electrical_conductivity/index.rst

    Flow of charges under an applied electric field.

 The electrical charge is mostly carried by ions and electrons (charge carriers).
-Mobilities of the charge carriers vary dynamically resulting in diverse range for the conductivity a material from highly conducting metals to nearly perfect insulators as shown in :numref:`LogCond`.
+Mobilities of the charge carriers vary dynamically resulting in diverse range for the conductivity of a material from highly conducting metals to nearly perfect insulators as shown in :numref:`LogCond`.

 .. figure:: ../../../examples/physical_properties/electrical_conductivity/LogCond.png
    :align: center